Get Like Me (Nelly song): Composition

 "Get Like Me" is a drum-driven song with sparse and percussive beat.
 Lyrically, it is a self-pride song, further described as "an ode to Nelly's dope-ness".
 Nelly sings about how everyone tries to steal his shine, "See the whole rap game/ They sounding like me".
 Minaj echoes his sentiments singing: "Get their own speakers and some pros like me/ When I'm at the game, all the pros like me."
 Minaj sings the lines "You should follow my example, bitch I.E./ 'Cause I'm front row Isaac Miz-ra-hi," putting "extra emphasis" on her words, by breaking down her rhymes into simple syllables.
 She also sings about the things she has accomplished throughout her career mentioning her Beats By Dr. Dre endorsement deal.
-Rob Markman from MTV News noted that the song initially was similar with Nelly and Pharrell's collaborations on "Hot in Herre" (2002) "Flap Your Wings" (2005) and further compared it with songs produced by The Neptunes.
+Rob Markman from MTV News noted that the song initially was similar to Nelly and Pharrell's collaborations on "Hot in Herre" (2002) "Flap Your Wings" (2005) and further compared it with songs produced by The Neptunes.
 Jenna Hally Rubenstein of the same publication noted that it sounds very similar to other songs produced by Williams.